 - Creating a direct White House-Kremlin hotline to directly manage a crisis as a result of a cyber incident.

 Russia already has a similar plan in place with China; a signed pact in which both governments agreed to not carry out cyber attacks against each other, as well to jointly prevent terrorists from using technology to interfere with internal affairs that might destabilize internal political and socio-economical situations of both countries.
-The pact solidifies both governments’ views as to their perceptions of the threats in the digital domain to their respective national interests, which are in contrast and serve as a counterbalance to the U.S. and several other Western nations’ positions.
+The pact solidifies both governments’ views as to their perceptions of the threats in the digital Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. to their respective national interests, which are in contrast and serve as a counterbalance to the U.S. and several other Western nations’ positions.

 While it’s unlikely that the Russian/U.S. talks will address the same issues as covered in the China pact, it is nonetheless a positive development in continued confidence-building measures between the two cyber powers, particularly given the tenuousness of the current geopolitical climate.